datacarpentry/spreadsheet-ecology-lesson/episodes/01-format-data.md

 Authors: **Christie Bahlai**, **Aleksandra Pawlik**<br>

-The most common mistake made is treating treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
+The most common mistake made is treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
 As humans, we can (usually) interpret these things, but computers don't view information the same way, and